English Rhythm: Improve Your Pronunciation and Sound Closer to a Native Speaker

 This activity works well with a partner but you can do it alone, too.
 This activity uses rhyming patterns to help you become familiar with word stress within a sentence.

 Remember that, because the two columns have the same stress pattern, they should take roughly the same amount of time to pronounce.
 Try to say the sentences as quickly as you say the words.
 If you are practicing with a partner, one person says the Word, and the other partner responds with the Echo.
 After you finish, switch parts and do the activity again.
-Here are a few more for practice:

 2. Movement activity

-Rhythm is not just something you say—it is something that you feel.
+Rhythm is not just something you say—it is something you feel.
 Add movement to your stress practice activity to help you physically feel and remember the rhythm of English.

 Say these sentences out loud.
 When you arrive at a stressed part, stand up quickly as you say it, then sit back down.
 You can also do this activity by raising both hands above your head, clapping your hands or tapping the table with both hands as you say the stressed parts.